-(1) OYA may place restrictions on volunteer service to ensure safety and security of persons and facilities.

-(2) The OYA Volunteer Coordinator will ensure that an orientation is provided to each volunteer.
-The orientation must include, at a minimum, the following:

-(a) Safety and security procedures;

-(b) Fire safety and emergency evacuation plan;

-(c) Responsibilities during an emergency;

-(d) Name of OYA staff responsible to work with the volunteer and monitor duties, and the line of authority in the close-custody facility or office;

-(e) List of primary rules, policies and protocols associated with the services provided, including, at a minimum, the agency mission, confidentiality, offender rights, and appropriate relationship boundaries

-(f) OYA expectations of the volunteer if the volunteer becomes aware of actual, suspected, or alleged abuse of or by an offender;

-(g) Time and place to report for duty and who to contact when unable to report for duty; and

-(h) Tour of relevant areas of the close-custody facility, office or community where the volunteer will serve.

-(3) All volunteers are responsible for following OYA rules, policies and protocols.
+- (1) The OYA may place restrictions upon volunteer service to ensure safety and security of persons and/or facilities. - (2) The Volunteer Coordinator will ensure that an orientation is provided to each volunteer, including but not limited to: - (a) Safety and security procedures; - (b) Fire safety and emergency evacuation plan; - (c) Responsibilities during any emergency; - (d) Name of staff responsible to work with the volunteer and monitor duties, as well as the line of authority in the close custody facility or office; - (e) List of primary rules, policies and procedures associated with the services provided, including, at a minimum, the agency mission, confidentiality, offender rights, and appropriate relationship bound- - (f) Time and place to report for duty and whom to contact when unable to report for duty; and - (g) Tour of relevant areas of the close custody facility, office or community where the volunteer will serve. - (3) All volunteers are responsible to follow OYA rules, policies and procedures.

-(4) Volunteers may not perform professional services requiring certification or licensing unless active credentials or certificates are available and on file in the volunteer's record.

-(5) Volunteers must maintain a professional relationship with offenders.

-(6) A volunteer may be terminated at any time for violation of OYA rules, policies, or protocols, or when there is no longer a need for the volunteer's services.

-(7) Volunteers whose applications are denied or who are terminated as a result of performance of duty may not serve at another closecustody facility.

-(8) Exceptions to any of the standards listed in this rule must be approved using a process defined in OYA policy.
+- (4) Volunteers may not perform professional services requiring certification or licensing unless active credentials and/or certificates are available and on file in the volunteer's record. - (5) Volunteers shall maintain a professional relationship with offenders. - (6) A volunteer may be terminated at any time for violation of OYA rules and procedures, or when there is no longer a need for the volunteer's services. - (7) Volunteers whose applications are denied, or volunteers who are terminated as a result of performance of duty, may not serve at another close custody facility. - (8) Exceptions to any standards must be approved using the process defined in OYA policy.

 Stat.
 Auth.: ORS 420A.025 Stats.
-Implemented: 420A.010
+Implemented: ORS 420.100 & 420.105

 Hist.: OYA 2-1995, f.
 12-19-95, cert. ef.
 1-2-96; OYA 2-2002, f. & cert. ef.
 1-18-02; OYA 13-2002, f. & cert. ef.
 8-26-02; OYA 9-2004, f. & cert. ef.
-7-30-04; OYA 4-2012, f. & cert. ef.
-4-3-12
+7-30-04